marcotsui2003/marcotsui2003.github.io/_posts/2016-2-20-My-First-Ruby-CLI-Data-Gem.md

 Capybara.run_server = false

 Capybara.register_driver :poltergeist do |app|
   Capybara::Poltergeist::Driver.new(app,
   js_error: false,
   debug: false, :default_wait_time => 30, :timeout => 90 )
 end
 ....
 {% endhighlight%}

 Now the scraper works as what it is supposed to!
-Below is a demonstration of how to use this scraper as a commmand line application:
+Below is a demonstration of how to use this scraper as a command line application:

-{% youtube vdsKtQbYPkc %}
+<div class="video"><figure><iframe width="640" height="480" src="//www.youtube.com/embed/vdsKtQbYPkc" frameborder="0" allowfullscreen></iframe></figure></div>

 This is more or less how I finished my first CLI project.
 It was tough, but also a lot of fun and I learned a ton from it!